MCresearch/Candela/docs/source/index.rst

 By Einstein's relation, MSD of molecule in liquid is linearly dependent on time by which we could deduce the diffusivity.
 For system with more than one type of element, the program will treat every type of element as one element.
 See `003_MSD` for example of `msd` calculation.
+If you want to calculate MSD of a certain single element, you may use `msd` calculation and specify the element name in `ele_select`.
+If you do not specify `ele_select`, the program will calculate MSD of all elements in the system.
 The following parameters are needed for calculation of MSD:

     - `msd_dt` Time step between two printed snapshots.
+    - `ele_select` Element name of the element you want to calculate MSD.
+If not specified, the program will calculate MSD of all elements in the system.

 ===================================